-This article will help you understand the numbers on your Kaiterra Dashboard, how we calculate the Overall Index, and the different breakpoints for pollutants and their Color Scale.
+This article will help you understand the numbers on the Kaiterra Web App, how we calculate the Overall Index, and the different breakpoints for pollutants and their Color Scale.

 You can also download this information by clicking the banner above.